The Ultimate Guide to Vitamin D: Benefits, Sources, and Deficiency

 Keeping Your Sunshine Vitamin Levels Up

-• Sun Sense: Aim for some daily sun exposure, but be smart about it.
-Balance getting enough Vitamin D with protecting your skin from sun damage.
+Sun Sense: Aim for some daily sun exposure, but be smart about it.
+Find a balance between obtaining sufficient Vitamin D and safeguarding your skin from sun damage.
 Apply sunscreen after an initial period of sun exposure.

 The Final Glow